Enneastar is based on the Enneagram, but rearranges the nine types – inspired by the Bible. This makes the 2-Minute Test possible.

 |Mediator||Enneagram Type 9|

 "Relationships are a person's most important resource and determine life.
-That is why I am involved in the social sphere.
+That is why I am also involved in the social sphere.
 I like to help very much and am an interested listener.
-I also have always a good advice ready.

-I am devoted and social.
+I am devoted and cordial.
 I radiate a maternal/fatherly love and am the best friend of many people.
-I have always well-intentioned advice ready and I am the heart of every group.
-I like to get to know new people and with my natural charm and interest I build large networks of relationships.
+I always have some well-intentioned advice ready.
+I am the heart of any group and

 I suffer from the fact that it is difficult for me to avoid the needs of my fellow human beings.
 I have trouble saying no. Often, I feel somewhat exploited because of this.
 Nevertheless, I love to be used as an irreplaceable help in need, even if it is very exhausting sometimes."